Supporting Legal Innovation and Transformation

 In February, 2003, a second annual conference was held in Fort Lauderdale, Florida, organized by board president, Donna Boris.
 The Board of Directors also had in-person Board meetings in Austin, Texas in June, 2003, and Tennessee in October, 2004

 In 2004, the organization’s tag-line was changed from “Creating a Legal System that Works for Everyone” to “Supporting Legal Innovation and Transformation” in order to better communicate what it is that we do.

 In 2005, we went to Black Mountain, North Carolina for “summer peacemaking camp” to explore “The Role of Peacemakers in Healing Polarization.”

-In 2007, with Maureen Holland at the helm, RLS co-sponsored a successful conference in Memphis, “Lawyers as Peacemakers" and the results are still reverberating and several trainings have been offered as follow-ups to the conference.
+In 2007, with Maureen Holland at the helm, RLS co-sponsored a successful conference in Memphis, “Lawyers as Peacemakers.”
+The results are still reverberating and several trainings have been offered as follow-ups to the conference.

 For many years, we published The Cable.
-The early Cable was a calendar of events and announcements about the growing movement.
+The early Cable was an emailed calendar of events and announcements about the growing movement.
 Originally about four pages of information, the growing movement soon exceeded 16 pages of conferences, teleclasses, seminars, jobs, and announcements.
 A valuable contribution to the community, it took days to assemble and edit and burned out several board members who volunteered to edit and post it.
-This was the early inspiration for founder, Kim Wright’s on line site, www.cuttingedgelaw.com.
+Former President Jeanne Fahey was a dedicated editor and consolidated information for the Cable for many issues.
+The Cable was the early inspiration for founder, Kim Wright’s website, www.cuttingedgelaw.com.